hydroffice/hyo2_qc/docs/user_manual_survey_scan_features.rst

   #.
 Turn the knob to select the applicable location.
 (This effects the definition of WATLEV per the HSSD.)

+  #.
+When **Select the path to the images folder** is set, the user can navigate to their multimedia or images folder upon exicution of the tool.
+When this is unchecked, Feature scan will search in the relative path that the feature file is located.

   #. **MHW** value is required to check proper attribution of WATLEV per the HSSD.
 Enter MHW value as a positive number.
 (This value is not used for Great Lakes).

   #.
 When **SORIND** and **SORDAT** are set, the entered values are compared to the attribution of new and updated features.